nestorSag/mlops-lite/README.md

 ## MLFlow provisioning

-This project uses [this Terraform module](https://github.com/nestorSag/terraform-aws-mlflow-server) to provision a production MLFlow server if one is needed.
-Run `make mlflow-server` to start the process, or `make mlflow-server-rm` to tear it down.
+This project uses [this Terraform module](https://github.com/nestorSag/terraform-aws-mlflow-server) to provision a production MLFlow server.
+Run `make mlflow-server` to start the process, and `make mlflow-server-rm` to tear it down.
 The server architecture is shown below.

 ![Architecture diagram](other/images/mlflow-server.png)

+This server will register and containerise any models added to this platform.
+You can also use it as an experiment tracking platform.
+The server is accessible through a VPN, which is created and managed by Terraform as part of the platform.
+See the [repo](https://github.com/nestorSag/terraform-aws-mlflow-server) for access instructions.

-## Adding a new model
+## Integrating a new model

-Add a new subfolder in the `ml-projects` folder with the following constraints:
+Add a new subfolder in the `ml-projects` folder sticking to the following constraints:

-* Models should be packaged as valid [MLFlow projects](https://mlflow.org/docs/latest/projects.html).
+* Folders should be structured as valid [MLFlow projects](https://mlflow.org/docs/latest/projects.html).

 * They should have an `MLProject` file specifying entry points and environment managers.

-* They should be runnable with `mlflow run` without passing any additional arguments (set defaults as needed).
 Both `conda` and `venv` environment managers are supported.

+* They should be runnable with `mlflow run` without passing any additional `-P` arguments; set defaults as needed.

-* The `MLProject` code is responsible for fetching the data, training the model and logging it to MLFlow along with its metrics.
+* Your `MLProject` code is responsible for fetching the data (e.g. from S3), training the model and logging it to MLFlow along with any other artifacts; you can assume `MLFLOW_TRACKING_URI` will point to the provisioned server automatically.
 See the example included.
-Note even jupyter notebooks are fine, as long as it does the latter.
+Note even jupyter notebooks are fine, as long as they log the model as a valid [MLFlow Model](https://mlflow.org/docs/latest/models.html); this is straightforward for most ML libraries in Python.

 ## Launching training jobs